Analgesia Standard Treatment Guidelines for Rats

 - 2: Feature is obviously present.

-- Pre-Procedure: Observe and score the animal’s baseline facial expressions.
+- Pre-Procedure: Observe and score the animal’s baseline condition.

-- Post-Procedure: Regularly observe and score the animal’s facial expressions to assess pain levels and adjust analgesic protocols as needed.
+- Post-Procedure: Regularly observe and assess pain levels and adjust analgesic protocols as needed.

-- Frequency of Grimace Scoring is based on pain severity.
+- Frequency of monitoring based on pain severity

-- Mild: Immediately after the procedure, 1 check prior to end of day and 24 hours post procedure.
+- Day of procedure (day 0): Immediately after the procedure and 1 check prior to end of day.

-- Moderate: Immediately after the procedure, 1 check prior to end of day, then every 12 hours for 72 hours post procedure.
+- Day of procedure (day 0): Immediately after the procedure and 1 check prior to end of day